AndyObtiva/rails_best_practices/README.md

 address && user&.update(address_id: address.id)
 ```

 See, how it is much shorter and simpler, let alone it does not require codebase newcomers to learn a new library that is unnecessary!
+I realize that hypers of monads like to claim big risks about the dangers of working with `nil` values and like to cite famous quotes like "null is the billion dollar mistake", but such sayings only make for fancy buzz and hype while in practical real-world scenarios, the risks never truly materialize assuming good software engineering habits like automated testing and good QA.
+Usually, people who find working with `nil` a very big problem are either unskilled or uneducated.
+They construct extremely elaborate and complicated techniques to get around their own shortcomings instead of actually developing their skills and truly overcoming their shortcomings.
+It's like a bike rider who failed to ride his bike and attached 2 third wheels instead of developing his skills at riding two wheels only.
+Be a pragmatic skilled software engineer instead!

 ---